Coopersmith Career Consulting | Evaluated Learning Experience

 Upon successful completion of this course, students will be able to: assess the fundamental aspects of active listening; examine challenges distorted by negative automatic beliefs; identify how to build active listening skills to persuade others; explore the process of responding to emotionally charged nonverbal cues; describe what nonverbal communication is and how to decode it; examine the connection between nonverbal communication and the limbic brain; discuss the nonverbals of the torso, hips, abdomen, chest, and shoulders; identify how hand behavior is crucial to decoding nonverbal behaviors; and investigate the difficulties in accurately assessing deceptive behaviors.

 Active Learning and Body Language (PSY-400) introduces students to the principles of active listening and body language.
-The student will hone the skill of active listening and discover the importance of paraphrasing, emotional labeling, and validation.
-The students will learn techniques that will allow them to navigate difficult and emotionally charged situation.
-The student will learn about the use of nonverbals to establish trust, communicate authority and reveal the true feelings and motives of others.
+Students hone the skill of active listening and discover the importance of paraphrasing, emotional labeling, and validation.
+They learn techniques allowing them to navigate difficult and emotionally charged situation.
+Other topics include the use of nonverbals to establish trust, communicate authority and reveal the true feelings and motives of others.

 In the upper division baccalaureate degree category, 3 semester hours in Psychology (5/21).